History of Wisconsin: World War I

+Roaring Twenties and the New Deal

 The progressive Wisconsin Idea promoted the use of the University of Wisconsin faculty as intellectual resources for state government, and as guides for local government.
 It promoted expansion of the university through the UW-Extension system to reach all the state's farming communities.
 University economics professors John R. Commons and Harold Groves enabled Wisconsin to create the first unemployment compensation program in the United States in 1932.
 Other Wisconsin Idea scholars at the university generated the plan that became the New Deal's Social Security Act of 1935, with Wisconsin expert Arthur J. Altmeyer playing the key role.
 The Stalwarts counterattacked by arguing if the university became embedded in the state, then its internal affairs became fair game, especially the faculty preference for advanced research over undergraduate teaching.
 The Stalwarts controlled the Regents, and their interference in academic freedom outraged the faculty.
 Historian Frederick Jackson Turner, the most famous professor, quit and went to Harvard.

+Following Robert La Follette's death, his two sons assumed control of the Wisconsin Republican Party after a brief period of intraparty factional disputes.
+Following in their father's footsteps they helped form the Wisconsin Progressive Party, in many ways a spiritual successor to the party La Follette had founded in 1924.
+The party surged to popularity during the mid-1930s off of the inaction of the moderately conservative Schmedeman administration, and were able to gain the support of then president Franklin D. Roosevelt.
+Much of the new party's support could be owed to the personalities leading it, and the support of Roosevelt and progressive Democrats.
+The party saw success across Wisconsin's elected offices in the state and congress.
+Despite its popularity the party eventually declined as Philip, engulfed in scandal and accusations of authoritarianism and fiscal irresponsibility, lost re-election for the final time in 1938.
+Following this defeat Philip left electoral politics and joined World War II in the Pacific Theater.
+Due to joining the war, the National Progressives of America, an organization that Philip had hoped would precede a national realignment, faltered.
+The Wisconsin Progressives began to tear themselves apart as La Follette's absence led to vicious intraparty fighting which ultimately led to a vote to dissolve itself.